argel6767/tailor.ai/README.md

 ## Current Status

-- Backend MVP is completed and on Heroku.
+- Backend MVP is completed and hosted on Heroku.
 - Frontend MVP is under development.
 - A website will be launched once the frontend MVP is ready.